chshersh/chshersh.github.io/posts/2024-02-05-learn-lambda-calculus-in-10-minutes-with-ocaml.md

 > The following sections provide exercises for you to implement a simple program to work with LC.
 Solutions in OCaml are provided as well.

-> :warning: Implementing the following exercises may take longer than 10 minutes, so don't worry!
+> ⚠️ Implementing the following exercises may take longer than 10 minutes, so don't worry!

 ### Modeling Lambda Calculus